brendanmurty/site/README.md

 ### Deployment

-After testing locally, run [bin/deploy.sh](bin/deploy.sh) to make a new version, build it in the `public` directory, and deploy it via [GitHub Pages](https://pages.github.com/):
+After testing locally, run [bin/deploy.sh](bin/deploy.sh) to trigger the GitHub Actions workflow from [.github/workflows/deployment.yml](.github/workflows/deployment.yml):

 ```
 deno task deploy YYYY.xxx
 ```

-Where `YYYY` is the current year, and `xxx` is the revision number for that year.
+Where `YYYY` is the current year, and `xxx` is the revision number for that year, such as `2024.036`.

 This script will: